 Solo female travellers Indonesia

 Deserted places, especially beaches, should be avoided, particularly at night time.
-Solo female travellers should be wary of potential misunderstandings with local men and should ensure that they do not reveal where they are staying.
-Solo travellers, females especially, are advised to team up with others for hiking trips and adventures to more remote areas.
+Solo female travellers to Indoneia should be wary of potential misunderstandings with local men and should ensure that they do not reveal where they are staying.
+Solo travellers in Indonesia, especially females, are advised to team up with others for hiking trips and adventures to more remote areas.
 Locals may be curious about lone females, and might feel pity for them, finding it unusual for a woman to travel alone.

 Modest clothing is recommended for exploring areas away from the popular beach resorts.
 Females should check local standards of dress at lesser-visited beaches; it may be more appropriate to swim and sunbathe in shorts and a t-shirt rather than stripping down to a bikini.